14 Ways the Ultra-Wealthy Legally Minimize Their Tax Bills

 Using Investment Credits

-Another favorite is Qualified Opportunity Zones.
-These programs give investors tax breaks for putting money into underdeveloped areas.
-If they hold the investment long enough, they can eliminate capital gains taxes completely.
+Another is Qualified Opportunity Zones, which reward investors for putting money into underdeveloped areas.
+Hold the investment long enough, and capital gains taxes can be avoided completely.

 Borrowing Against Investments